 - Lower interest rates and offer tax benefits administered by the IDB for qualifying new and expanding companies for land, building, and equipment purchases.

-Revolving Loan Funds
+Revolving Loan Funds (RLF)

 Certified Capital Company Program (CAPCO)